google/nucleus/docs/source/nucleus/util/variant_utils.md

   call_indices: A list of 0-based indices.
 If specified, only the calls
     at the given indices will be considered.
 The function will return True if any of those calls are variant.
+  apply_filter: If set to True, will never treat this site as variant when
+    any filter other than PASS or . is set.

 Returns:
   True if variant is really a mutation call.